-This post is sponsored by Philips.
+This post is sponsored by Philips to share caregiving tips and hacks.
 Opinions are mine.

 More than 40 million Americans provide care to their aging loved ones each year per the AARP.
 Despite the challenges, the caregiving experience can also be heart-warming, enriching, and fulfilling.
 Here are some tips to help working moms who are also caregivers find that delicate balance to keep up with it all.

 Balancing Caregiving and Working Full-Time

 It’s no surprise that many moms are the primary parent, whether they work or not, and likewise end up being the caregiver providing the most support to an elderly relative.
 When my grandma was in a care facility, my mom was the person who made all the arrangements, took all the phone calls from doctors, and went in to visit, bring snacks, etc. on a regular basis.
 In addition to working full time running her own business, my mom became the primary caregiver for her mother-in-law.

 Now, I’m grown and have been out of the house for many years, but many moms find themselves sandwiched between caring for their parents and their own children.
 Managing it all becomes a challenge, so here are some tips to ease the responsibility load.

 Technology is an amazing thing, and these days we have access to so many great services and apps that can help us to help others.